Berkay2002/oversee/MIGRATION_PLAN.md

 - ✅ Phase 7: Dashboard/Overview Page (fully complete)

 ### Recent Updates
+- 2025-10-24: **REVERTED caching migration** - Removed all `'use cache'` directives from authenticated data fetching functions due to incompatibility with `cookies()` API
+- 2025-10-24: **Important Discovery**: `'use cache'` cannot be used with functions that call `cookies()` internally (via Supabase `createClient()`).
+All authenticated data fetching is now uncached but remains efficient through Server Actions and Supabase connection pooling.
+- 2025-10-24: Attempted migration from `unstable_cache` to stable `'use cache'` directive but encountered runtime error: "Route used `cookies()` inside 'use cache'.
+Accessing Dynamic data sources inside a cache scope is not supported."
-- 2025-10-24: Completed Phase 7 - Implemented fully dynamic dashboard with KPI cards, charts (Monthly Trends, Category Breakdown, Technician Performance), and Top Issues table using shadcn/ui charts and unstable_cache pattern
+- 2025-10-24: Completed Phase 7 - Implemented fully dynamic dashboard with KPI cards, charts (Monthly Trends, Category Breakdown, Technician Performance), and Top Issues table using shadcn/ui charts
 - 2025-10-24: Added updateTag('dashboard') to all report mutation actions for real-time dashboard updates
-- 2025-10-24: Fixed caching issues by using unstable_cache instead of 'use cache' directive to avoid cookies() conflicts in cached functions
 - 2025-10-24: Created 5 dashboard components: KPICards, CategoryBreakdown, TechnicianPerformance, MonthlyTrends, TopIssues - all with proper empty states and loading skeletons
 - 2025-10-24: Completed Phases 5 & 6 - All CRUD pages for Categories, Technicians, Reporters, Users, and Reports with proper caching, validation, and permission checks